Home

 Solar eclipses

-Contrary to the design idea, the Moon is slowly moving away from the Earth and over a billion years the Moon will be too far away to cause solar eclipses.
+Contrary to the design idea, the Moon is slowly moving away from the Earth and over a few hundred million years the Moon will be too far away to cause total solar eclipses.
 The last total solar eclipse on Earth will occur about six hundred million years from now (wikipedia).
-If solar eclipses were designed, the Moon would have a fixed distance to the Earth.
+If solar eclipses were designed, the Moon would have a fixed distance to the Earth!

 ANNULAR SOLAR ECLIPSE